2007 PlaceMakers V8 Supercars: Race 2

-Even before the race had begun, there were problems for both Greg Murphy who had a stuck throttle in the installation laps before the race, and Andrew Jones who started from the pit lane.
-When the race started, Steven Richards had contact with Todd Kelly and spun off into the wall at turn 3.
-However he was able to continue, through also ran off the track at turn 5 a couple of laps later.
-At the hairpin (turn 5), Jamie Whincup overtook Garth Tander on the first lap, however Tander retook the position at the same location of lap 2.
-Andrew Jones had a new steering rack installed in his car due to problems in his steering and Paul Morris had engine dramas, which also caused his retirement in the first race.
-At the compulsory pit stop, Mark Winterbottom was able to overtake Tander, however he had a major brake lock-up into turn 5 on the out-lap, destroying his front left tyre and requiring a second pitstop.
-On lap 28, Jason Richards crashed at the hairpin, after having front left suspension failure, which caused the safety car to be deployed.
-The safety car was also deployed on lap 37, when Jason Bargwanna ran wide coming onto the front straight and crashed into the safety fence.
-This led to a sprint to the finish when the safety car came in, and Garth Tander won the race from Jamie Whincup and team mate Rick Kelly.
+Even before the race had begun, there were problems for Greg Murphy, who had a stuck throttle in the installation laps pre-race.
+Andrew Jones would start from the pit lane and would be forced to contest the race without power steering.

+When the race started, Steven Richards made contact with Todd Kelly and spun off into the wall at turn three.
+However, he was able to continue, though would suffer another excursion at the hairpin just laps later.
+Still on the opening lap, Whincup overtook Tander for the race lead, although Tander retook said position on the next lap.
+Winterbottom followed suit just a couple laps later.
+Steven Richards' day went from bad to worse after being spun by Morris at the hairpin.
+Murphy ran wide at the same point of the track and lost five positions.
+Much like the first race, Winterbottom was able to overtake Tander in the compulsory pitstop cycle.
+However, he had a major brake lock-up into the hairpin, destroying his front-left tyre and requiring a second pitstop.
+On lap 28, Jason Richards crashed at the hairpin owing to front-left suspension failure, which led to the first safety car period.
+Skaife was issued a bad sportsmanship flag for blocking.
+The second safety car was deployed on lap 37, when Bargwanna ran wide coming onto the front straight and crashed into the safety fence.

+When the safety car came back in, it became a sprint to the finish.
+Tander was never under much pressure and took the win from Whincup.
+The Kelly brothers squabbled over third, with Rick emerging victorious in that battle.